-Table 4. the operationalization of the dependent variable ependent variable !S Role of Board of the Codes Initiat ion It prepares and presents options for the financial plan for examination by the Board; manages, supervises the conduct of the company's business.
-Ratific ation -The board participates in the discussion of alternatives, in the implementation of decisions; - ratify decisions, rule on all major guidelines. ecisional process Imple mentation It executes the strategic directions determined by the Board; prepare the financial statements of the company and the business activity report.
-Contr - The board controls the accounts, the budgets, the management team and approves the accounts of the company; - appoints, dismisses, and remunerates the directors; - fixes the duration of their function.
+C ependent variable es Role c Board of the Codes Initiat ion It prepares and presents options for the financial plan examination by the Board; -manages, supervises the conduct of the company's business.
+Ratific ation -The board participates in the discussion of alternatives, in the implementation of decisions; - ratify decisions, rule on all major guidelines. ecisional process Imple mentation It executes the strategic directions determined by the Board; -prepare the financial statements of the company and the business activity report.
+Contr ol The board controls the accounts, the budgets, the management team and approves the accounts of the company; appoints, dismisses, and remunerates the directors ; fixes the duration of their function.